saurabh10041998/picoCTF-solutions/cache_me_outside/notes-p2.md

 4. If this potentially larger chunk borders the "top" of the heap, the whole chunk is absorbed into the end of the heap, rather than stored in a "bin".
 5. Otherwise, chunk is marked as free and placed in an appropriate bin.
 ```

+## Small bins
+- Small bins are easier to understand.
+Total - 62.
+- **Each of them stores the chunks that are all same fixed size.**
+- Every chunk < 512 bytes(32 bit system) and < 1024 bytes on 64 bit system has corresponding small bins.
+- Automatically ordered and hence insertion and removal of the entries is incredibly fast.